alexbovet/flow_stability/README.md

 - `FlowIntegralClustering` in the module `FlowStability` which is used to computed the flow stability (integral of covariance) and to find the best forward and backward partition using the Louvain algorithm.

 Additional interesting classes and functions are:
-- `Clustering` and `SparseClustering` in `FlowStability` can be used to directly cluster covariances or intergrals of covariances.
+- `Clustering` and `SparseClustering` in `FlowStability` can be used to directly cluster covariances or integrals of covariances.
 - `static_clustering` in `FlowStability` is an helper function to cluster static networks using Markov Stability.
 - `run_multi_louvain` in `FlowStability` helper function to run the Louvain multiple times on the same covariance in order to check the robustness of the partition.
 - `avg_norm_var_information` in `FlowStability` computes the average Normalized Variation of Information of list of cluster lists obtained with `run_multi_louvain`.